 Environmental Performance of Nonmetallic Materials

-This article provides an overview of environmental performance of the most commonly used nonmetallic materials.
-The materials include elastomers, plastics, thermosetting resins, resin-matrix composites, organic coatings, concrete, refractories, and ceramics.
-The article also provides information on the applications and uses of these materials.
+This article provides an overview of the environmental performance of the most commonly used nonmetallic materials, including elastomers, plastics, thermosetting resins, resin-matrix composites, organic coatings, concrete, refractories, and ceramics.
+It also discusses the applications and uses of these materials.

 This article provides an overview of the corrosion theory relating to refractories on the basis of acid/base reactions, thermodynamics, and kinetic considerations.
 The tests to evaluate refractory corrosive wear are reviewed.
 The article describes the specific refractories used in steel, glass, aluminum, and chemical-resistant applications.
 Specific material issues that should be considered or evaluated when choosing or using refractory materials are discussed.